wsc1/proposal/design/go2draft-contracts.md

 It’s impossible for non-generic code to refer to generic code without instantiating it, so there is no reflection information for uninstantiated generic types or functions.

+However, all references to interfaces in package reflect would apply to their new implementation in this design, which is essentially unary contracts.
+As many ways exist to enforce existence of methods by contracts, only those methods which are explicitly declared are available via methods of reflect.Type.

+It may be useful to extend the contract body as a list of statements using go syntax package.
+But this is out of scope for this stage of this design.

 ### Contracts details